cjhudlin/VOXCOMM-intercom/README.md

 ---

-## ⚔️ VOXCommunication devices vs. Traditional Systems (Cardo, Sena, etc.)
+## ⚔️ VOXCommunication devices vs. Traditional Systems

 Unlike commercial intercoms that rely on **Bluetooth Mesh** or **Zigbee**, VOXCOMM uses a **custom mesh layer**.
 That means: